mfafinski/mfafinski.github.io/_posts/2020-4-3-Governing_through_giving.md

 ![A Reign of Influence](/images/Influence.png)

 ## A note on methodology
 This is just a little snippet of what "animated charters" can do and what hopefully the atlas of early medieval charters in Britain will enable.
 Of over 160 writs and charters only the charters with an identifiable estate or benefice location are inlcuded, bringing their number to little over a 100.
 After excluding the obviously spurious charters we arrive at little over 80.
 Of course we can never forget loss: we have lost most of the charters north of the Humber and many charters are lost.
 In a way, we are mapping here not only our surviving charters but also our narrative about Edward's reign.
+There is a high level of uncertainty to be modelled and factored in when making (and interpreting) those maps.

 Edward's itinerary is based on the work of Oleson and the charter data.
 I have included the [S1061](https://esawyer.lib.cam.ac.uk/charter/1061.html) from 1027 x 1035, which is of contested authenticity, but which Keynes has seen as possibly being not spurious.
 The little animation that you are seeing is done in R and moves thanks to the [gganimate](https://github.com/thomasp85/gganimate) package.

 ## Bibliography